Ymishkhas/DDocs/README.md

 | Express API Server | `http://localhost:4000/health`      |

 #### Note
-> I don't own the architecture [template](https://github.com/UsableSystemsLab/react-node-postgres-pgadmin-docker-template), it is open template and of the property of @kalharbi.
-If needed more info about **Database Initialization** and **Managing Secrets and Environment Variables** its available in the template repo.
+> I don't own the architecture [template](https://github.com/UsableSystemsLab/react-node-postgres-pgadmin-docker-template), it is an open template and of the property of [@kalharbi](https://github.com/kalharbi).
+If you need more info about it, it's available in the template repo.

 ## Usage

-### Docker desktop
+### Docker setup
-- Must have docker desktop installed and signed-in your account
+- Must have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and signed in your account

 ### Firebase setup

-- Muse have a Firebase project or create a [new firebase project](https://console.firebase.google.com/)
+- Muse have a Firebase project or create a [new Firebase project](https://console.firebase.google.com/)
-- Register the web app under the project settings, copy the firebase config and place them in `/react_app/src/firebase.js` file.
+- Register the web app under the project settings, copy the firebase config, and place them in the `/react_app/src/firebase.js` file.
 - Create a new service account under the project settings, generate the private key and save it.

 ### Environment variables setup